AMG has adopted best practices in corporate governance, including:

 • Active engagement with shareholders

 The Company’s by-laws provide for majority voting in uncontested director elections.
 Under the majority voting standard, directors are elected by a majority of the votes cast, which means that the number of shares voted “for” a director must exceed the number of shares voted “against” that director.
 In a contested election (a situation in which the number of nominees exceeds the number of directors to be elected), the standard for the election of directors will be a plurality of the votes cast.
-Any director that is not elected must tender their offer to resign.
+Any director who is not elected must tender their offer to resign.

 Governance and Compensation Practices